karolpiekarski/tresconnect/wp-content/plugins/webp-converter-for-media/readme.txt

 7. In addition, you can check weight of website before and after using plugin.
 The difference will be huge!
 8. More information: [here](https://gbiorczyk.pl/webp-converter/check-devtools.png)

 Please remember that URLs will remain unchanged.
-The difference will be only in the Type of file.
-This does not mean that the plugin does not work.
+When you open the image in a new tab or look at its URL, you'll see the original URL.
+When you try to save the image to disk *(e.g. by clicking Save as...)* the original image will be saved.

+WebP is only used when loading a image on a website.
+This is done by the rules from the .htaccess file, on the server side, without the visible URL change to the image.
+Yes, it can be called magic :)

-If the file type is `WebP`, then everything is working properly.
+That is why the plugin should be tested in Dev Tools.
+If the Type of file is `WebP`, then everything is working properly.
 You can also turn off the plugin for a moment and check the weight of your website, then turn it on and test again.
 The difference should be visible.

+The operation of the plugin for non-advanced users may sometimes be less understood, but everything is fine.
+Thanks to this, regardless of whether your browser supports WebP or not, everything works without problems.

 Only images from the `/uploads` directory are automatically converted.
 If you use other plugins that also save images in the `/uploads` directory then this may not work.
 Therefore, check the plugin settings and try converting all images again.